PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fan-out-safe bypass of a second Reshape, and strict single-user chain collapse, while preserving public names, mutable/dynamic boundaries, semantic-rank markers, and ONNX `0`/`-1` target semantics.
-The seven legacy lowerer call sites remain in their original positions through a thin compatibility wrapper;
-the implementation moved mechanically with an identical AST.
-Differential index and ordered-runner migration is intentionally a separate checkpoint.
+The seven legacy lowerer call sites remain available through a thin compatibility wrapper; the implementation moved mechanically with an identical AST.

+Production now invokes `run_consecutive_reshape_cleanup` at all seven positions with stable ID `cleanup.consecutive_reshape_passthrough` in `POST_LOWERING_CLEANUP`.
+Model-only preflight rejects graphs without Reshape;
+the indexed guard detects metadata no-ops or Reshape consumers before taking a transactional snapshot.
+Producer/consumer lookup, output retargeting, fan-out input bypass, structural removal, and layout-aware pruning all use one differential `ModelIRGraphIndex` and `LayoutState` per invocation.
+The fallback IR position builds local state but reports into the same session diagnostics.

 The four later reshape-only recovery positions also execute through `run_duplicate_fanout_cleanup(include_transpose=False)` instead of calling the